AdobeDocs/commerce-merchant-services.en/help/live-search-v2/install.md

 1. After the sync is complete, use the [GraphQL playground](https://developer.adobe.com/commerce/services/graphql/live-search/) with the default query to verify the following:

-   * The returned product count is close to what you expect for the store view.
+   - The returned product count is close to what you expect for the storeview.
-   * Facet(s) are returned.
+   - Facet(s) are returned.

 1. Run the following commands to enable [!DNL Live Search] modules, disable [!DNL OpenSearch], and run `setup`.